Mustaphamexy/airbnb-clone-project/README.md

-## Airbnb Clone – Full-Stack Booking App
+# Airbnb Clone – Full-Stack Booking App

+## Project Brief
 This is a clone of an Airbnb accommodation booking platform where users can browse property and complete bookings The project goal is to create a functional booking platform with user friendly and responsive designs The tech stack to be used include HTML,CSS and Javascript (React) and other tools include figma for design and git/github for version control